Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 • Continue to educate yourself.
 Knowledge is power – and what we know about FASD is changing all the time!

-Eileen Devine is a licensed clinical social worker with over a dozen years of clinical experience, the adoptive mother of a child with fetal alcohol syndrome, and a certified facilitator through FASCETS, Inc., a leading non-profit specialising in the neurobehavioral model.
-She worked with NOFASD Australia to make a couple of fantastic videos to support caregivers of FASD tamariki.
+Eileen Devine is a licensed clinical social worker with over a dozen years of clinical experience, the adoptive mother of a child with FASD, and a certified facilitator through FASCETS, Inc., a leading non-profit specialising in the neurobehavioral model.

 To watch 'Building Carer Resilience #1', click here.